Doxuno

 CONFIDENTIALITY

-DTSA Whistleblower Immunity Notice (18 U.S.C.
-Section 1833(b)): An individual shall not be held criminally or civilly liable under any Federal or State trade secret law for the disclosure of a trade secret that (i) is made in confidence to a Federal, State, or local government official or to an attorney solely for the purpose of reporting or investigating a suspected violation of law, or (ii) is made in a complaint or other document filed in a lawsuit or other proceeding, if such filing is made under seal.
-This notice is provided as a condition for recovery of exemplary damages and attorneys' fees under 18 U.S.C.
-Section 1833(b)(3).
+DTSA Whistleblower Immunity Notice (18 U.S.C. §1833(b)(3)).
+An individual shall not be held criminally or civilly liable under any federal or state trade-secret law for disclosing a trade secret (A) in confidence to a government official or attorney solely to report or investigate a suspected violation of law, or (B) in a sealed court filing.

 7.